 By tagging a commit, GitVersion will use that tag for the version of that commit, then increment the next commit automatically based on the increment rules for that branch (some branches bump patch, some minor).

 Incrementing per commit

 Then the build metadata (which is the commit count) is promoted to the pre-release tag.
-Applying those rules the above commit graph would produce:
+Applying these rules, the above commit-graph would produce:

 e137e9 -> 1.0.0+0 a5f6c5 -> 1.0.1-ci.1 adb29a -> 1.0.1-feature-foo.1 (PR #5 Version: `1.0.1-PullRequest.5+2`) 7c2438 -> 1.0.1-feature-foo.2 (PR #5 Version: `1.0.1-PullRequest.5+3`) 5f413b -> 1.0.1-ci.4 d6155b -> 2.0.0-rc.1+4 (Before and after tag) d53ab6 -> 2.0.0-rc.2 (If there was another commit on the release branch it would be 2.0.0-rc.3) b5d142 -> 2.0.0-ci.0 (2.0.0 branch was merged, so main is now at 2.0.0)